Forthcoming Book: Land and the Mortgage

 African Studies Review Forum on Land Disputes and Displacement in Post-Conflict Africa

-The discussions in this Special Forum reveal how political authority and norms of belonging are constituted and reproduced in conflict-related settings by establishing and exercising rights of resource access as well as community governance.
-The articles investigate the ways in which issues of land conflict impact structures and practices of authority at different levels of social interaction.
-Ethnographic and historical studies from Uganda, Zimbabwe, Liberia, Ghana, Cote d’Ivoire and South Africa analyze the consequences of various forms of forced mobility such as mass displacement, resettlement, and land restitution, and explore their impact on local land use, social hierarchy, political authority, kinship, and personhood.
+The discussions in this Special Forum reveal how political authority and norms of belonging are constituted and reproduced in conflict-related settings by exercising rights of resource access as well as community governance.
+The articles investigate the ways in which land conflicts impact structures and practices of authority at different levels of social interaction.
+Ethnographic and historical studies from Uganda, Zimbabwe, Liberia, Ghana, Cote d’Ivoire and South Africa analyze the consequences of diverse forms of forced mobility such as mass displacement, resettlement, and land restitution, and explore their impact on local land use, social hierarchy, political authority, kinship, and personhood.

 The Forum is an outcome of a triple panel at the African Studies Association annual meeting in Indianapolis (November 2014), co-organized by the guest editors, who continued these discussions at the Symposium on Land and Conflict at the Institute of Peace and Strategic Studies, Gulu University, Uganda (January 2015).